-To add material data to an existing library, open the library click Import CSV Library, click the Append to Existing Library and click Apply.
-Choose the .csv or .txt file and click Open then click Done.
+To add material data to an existing library, open the library click Import CSV Library, click the Append to Existing Data Table and click Import.
+Choose the .csv or .txt file and click Open.
 Save the modified Library file as a .mlbx file.